 Honey bees build brace comb when they are afraid the other regular comb will fall off.
 The idea behind it is that by attaching comb to the sides of the beehive, it gets firmer.
 A beehive that is not level, that wobbles or with comb that is too heavy are the main reasons why bees build brace comb.

 Honeycomb in the wrong places in a beehive is sometimes there because honey bees are prolific comb builders.
 They can draw a full frame with comb in 48-72 hours.
-A little brace comb is a breeze to them, when they are really set on building it.
-If you find unwanted comb in a beehive, investigate why it is being built before you rush to removing it.
-In this article we have detailed how to deal with brace comb, but your efforts will be in futility if you have not addressed the reasons why it is being built in the first place.
+A little brace comb is a breeze to them when they are really set on building it.
+If you find unwanted comb in a beehive, investigate why it is being built before you rush to remove it.
+In this article, we have detailed how to deal with brace comb, but your efforts will be in futility if you have not addressed the reasons why it is being built in the first place.

 A beehive that is not well built can cause you brace comb problems.
 The same applies to a beehive that is on a stand that is not very sturdy.
 Strong winds hitting such a beehive cause it to wobble in place.
 When bees detect the wobbling, they are triggered to build brace comb.
 They do this to prevent the comb from breaking off the frame or top bar and falling.

 Small animals and larger predators coming into contact with a beehive can also cause it to wobble or exhibit movement in place.
 If the contact is frequent or over an extended period of time, it can also result in honey bees in the beehive building brace comb.